kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

   ******************************************************************************
   * @attention
   *
-  * Copyright (c) 2017 STMicroelectronics.
+  * <h2><center>&copy; Copyright (c) 2017 STMicroelectronics.
-  * All rights reserved.
+  * All rights reserved.</center></h2>
   *
-  * This software is licensed under terms that can be found in the LICENSE file
+  * This software component is licensed by ST under BSD 3-Clause license,
-  * in the root directory of this software component.
-  * If no LICENSE file comes with this software, it is provided AS-IS.
+  * the "License"; You may not use this file except in compliance with the
+  * License.
+You may obtain a copy of the License at:
+  *                        opensource.org/licenses/BSD-3-Clause
   *
   ******************************************************************************
   @endverbatim